FAQ and Troubleshooting the Nodinite File folder Monitoring Agent

 Note

-Usually, this is a problem related with the firewall, please review the Prerequisites.
+Usually, this is a problem related to the firewall.
+Please review the Prerequisites.

 Common errors: